Edmund B. Fitzgerald: Family

-Fitzgerald's father, also named Edmund Fitzgerald (1895–1986), was a civic leader who served as chairman of the Northwestern Mutual Life Insurance Company, and was the eponym for the Great Lakes ore carrier SS Edmund Fitzgerald, popularized in the 1976 song "The Wreck of the Edmund Fitzgerald" by Gordon Lightfoot.
+Fitzgerald's father, also named Edmund Fitzgerald (1895–1986), was a civic leader who was chairman of the Northwestern Mutual Life Insurance Company, and was the eponym for the Great Lakes ore carrier SS Edmund Fitzgerald, popularized in the 1976 song "The Wreck of the Edmund Fitzgerald" by Gordon Lightfoot.
 His grandfather, William E. Fitzgerald (1859–1901), was a famous shipbuilder, and his maternal grandfather Frank R. Bacon (1872–1949) co-founded Cutler-Hammer.

+Edmund B. Fitzgerald died in Nashville, Tennessee on August 28, 2013, and was buried at Forest Home Cemetery in Milwaukee.